DuckyMomo20012/traffic-sign-detection/README.md

   - We haven't optimize the code for better performance.
 So, we have to limit the number of images per request to 3.

+- Can I upload my model file to the server?

+  - No, you can't.
+Because the model is loaded ONE TIME by the server when the server starts, update the model might conflicts with other users.

 - Why does the server only accept `.png`, `.jpg`, `.jpeg` or `.webp` images?